wreising/Week_2-Homework_1/README.md

 -THEN a password is generated that matches the selected criteria -WHEN the password is generated
 -THEN the password is either displayed in an alert or written to the page

+You are required to submit the following for review:

+* The URL of the deployed application.

+* The URL of the GitHub repository.
+Give the repository a unique name and include a README describing the project.